Advanced Non-12-Step Rehab

-Inspire Malibu is a non 12 step addiction treatment center based on cognitive-behavioral therapy (CBT) and motivational enhancement therapy (MET).
+Inspire Malibu is a Non-12-Step Rehab addiction treatment center based on cognitive-behavioral therapy (CBT) and motivational enhancement therapy (MET).

 Inspire Malibu is not opposed to the 12 steps program, but we feel it works better as after-care therapy and not as an initial treatment option.

 Our self-empowering approach to recovery teaches our clients how to communicate appropriately and how not to bottle up their emotions.
-By offering a non 12 step, self-empowering approach, Inspire Malibu treats individuals as adults, and clients who continually grow better.
+By offering a non-12-step rehab, self-empowering approach, Inspire Malibu treats individuals as adults and clients who continually grow better.

-The Inspire Malibu integrative approach has evolved over the last ten years of working with substance abuse clients.
+The Inspire Malibu, a non-12-step rehab integrative approach, has evolved over the last ten years of working with substance abuse clients.
 Substance abusers are not all alike, and different patients have very different physical and emotional needs.

 The cornerstone of our rehab program is each client must be treated as an individual.
 No one is stigmatized and labeled with a diagnostic classification.